bgd-labs/aave-proposals-v3/src/20240320_Multi_HyperlaneBridgeAdapterUpdateToV3/HyperlaneBridgeAdapterUpdateToV3.md

 This proposal updates the bridge Hyperlane bridge adapters used on a.DI to connect Ethereum with Polygon, Avalanche, Binance and Gnosis to the new
 Hyperlane V3 version.
-Additionally, removes old native bridges on Optimism, Base, Arbitrum, Scroll and Metis
+Additionally, removes old native bridges on Optimism, Base, Arbitrum, Scroll and Metis, after verifying that the new active versions work properly.

 ## Motivation